Odd Øyen: Post-war life and career

 Øyen met his future wife while doing resistance work.
 At first they did not know each other's names, only noms de guerre.
 He was married to Dagny Udberg (1916–1991) from February 1951.

 He resumed his medicine studies after the war and graduated in 1946.
 He was hired in the surgical department of Lillehammer Hospital in 1947.
 From 1948 to 1950 he worked in the anaesthesiological department at Rikshospitalet from 1948 to 1950 and as chief physician and head of the anaesthesiological department at Aker Hospital from 1951 to 1984.
 He was also a consultant for the Norwegian Armed Forces Medical Corps and lectured in disaster medicine at the University of Oslo.
 He spent some time working abroad, notably in a field hospital from 1951 to 1952 during the Korean War, as leader of the Norwegian sanitary company stationed in Suez from 1956 to 1957 after the Suez Crisis, and as sanitary leader for United Nations Operation in the Congo (intervening in the Congo Crisis, Katanga) in 1961.
 He was injured in Katanga in September 1961.
 He also served on an earthquake team in Turkey and in Jordan and Biafra.

 Øyen chaired Norsk anestesiologisk forening from 1958 to 1963.
 In 1972 he started an interest group called "Fritt Norge med NATO".
 In 1991 he was among 28 war veterans who in a petition warned the government to not sign an international convention that abolished the death penalty in times of war.
 Other petitioners were Tore Gjelsvik, Oskar Hasselknippe, Jens Chr.
 Hauge, Håkon Kyllingmark, Bjørn Rørholt, Elisabeth Schweigaard Selmer, Tor Skjønsberg, Anne-Sofie Strømnæs, Gunnar Sønsteby and Reidar Torp.

 He was decorated with the Defence Medal 1940–1945, St. Olav's Medal With Oak Branch, Knight 1st Class of the Royal Norwegian Order of St. Olav (1962) and Knight 1st class of the Swedish Order of Vasa.
 He received the Order of Vasa for his actions in the Congo, reportedly the first non-Swedish citizen in about 150 years to receive the Order for actions in a military conflict.
-He died in January 1997 in Bærum, and was buried in Stor-Elvdal.
+He died in January 1997 in Bærum Municipality, and was buried in Stor-Elvdal Municipality.